Wednesdays 8:30-10:30am or by appointment

 Experiential, project-based learning is at the core of my teaching.
 Students enrolled in my museum studies courses and in my last three First-Year Seminars (FYS) have developed projects ranging from student-curated exhibitions to repatriation timelines to digital maps tracing the provenance of objects.
 To do so, they have collaborated with each other, with other faculty and staff at Wheaton, and with experts both on- and off-campus; and they have engaged with the college’s Permanent Collection and with collections held in the Gebbie Archives & Special Collections.

-Since arriving at Wheaton, I have developed four museum studies courses that contribute to the Art History major and minor: Introduction to Museum Studies; Museum Controversies; Exhibition Design; and Exhibiting Africa: Past & Present.
-Several of these courses also support majors in African, African American, Diaspora Studies, Business & Management, Film & New Media Studies, and Studio Art.
+Since arriving at Wheaton, I have developed four museum studies courses that contribute to the History of Art major and minor: Introduction to Museum Studies; Museum Controversies; Exhibition Design; and Exhibiting Africa: Past & Present.
+Several of these courses also support majors in African, African American, Diaspora Studies, Business & Management, Film & New Media Studies, and Visual Art.
 In addition to teaching the occasional independent study course, I also regularly offer a course on the visual culture of the circus and FYS courses on a variety of topics.

 2018.
 “Building A Legacy for the Liberal Arts: Deaccessioning the Newell Bequest at Wheaton College.”
 In Is It Okay to Sell the Monet: The Age of Deaccessioning in Museums, edited by Julia Courtney.
 Roman & Littlefield: Lanham, MD.